 And I must say that I couldn’t be more pleased with my first pick from the book.
 These cookies are fantastic!
 They combine chocolate with a bit of cookie butter for a wonderful spiced twist on oatmeal cookies.
 The spice isn’t too bold, but rather it’s just enough to let you know that these are something special.

-Dorie also suggests in her recipe that you can substitute peanut butter or chocolate-hazelnut spread for the cookie butter.
+Dorie also suggests in her recipe for these Chocolate Oatmeal Biscoff Cookies that you can substitute peanut butter or chocolate-hazelnut spread for the cookie butter.
 I’ve not tried either substitution, but I love having a couple of simple ways to tweak the recipe for a little different result.

 I didn’t change anything about this recipe other than their size (see the note in the recipe) because I can’t imagine anything I could do to make it better.
 And now I’m anxious to try more of the 300+ cookie recipes in this wonderful cookbook.
 If you love baking cookies, too, Dorie’s Cookies is a perfect addition to your collection.

 Let your cookies come to room temperature, then store them in an airtight container on the counter for up to 4 days.
 If you want to extend their shelf life you can store them in an airtight container in the fridge for up to 7 days.